PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 ROLES AND RESPONSIBILITIES

-The following describes the roles and responsibilities of TASC provided and funded non-government service providers in preventing abuse, neglect and exploitation of people with a disability.
+The following describes the roles and responsibilities of Tasc in preventing abuse, neglect and exploitation of people with a disability.

 • Promote a culture within services and a proactive systems approach to prevent and identify abuse, neglect and exploitation of clients;

-• Develop and implement ongoing and effective communication strategies to promote this policy and related procedures within TASC provided and funded non-government service providers;
+• Develop and implement ongoing and effective communication strategies to promote this policy and related procedures;

 • Report to the relevant authority or agency when required;

-• Support and monitor the implementation of the policy and procedures within TASC provided and funded non-government service providers.
+• Support and monitor the implementation of the policy and procedures.

-Managers of TASC provided and funded services have specific responsibilities to ensure the prevention, identification and response to the abuse, neglect and exploitation of clients.
+Managers of Tasc services have specific responsibilities to ensure the prevention, identification and response to the abuse, neglect and exploitation of clients.

-• Ensure that all staff and volunteers are aware of, trained in, complaint with and implement the policy and procedures on preventing and responding to the abuse, neglect and exploitation of clients;
+• Ensure that all staff and volunteers are aware of, trained in, compliant with and implement the policy and procedures on preventing and responding to the abuse, neglect and exploitation of clients;

 • Provide active support to staff to create an appropriate service culture in accordance with the policy;